RobertMueller2/OneIMExtensionExample/README.md

    - provide an assembly suffix as observed in table `DialogScriptAssembly` (`<AssemblySuffix>`).
 This ensures that `TypedWrappers_<AssemblySuffix>.dll` is found at compile time
    - optional: provide a default connection string for use in the `ExtensionTester` or method `Utils.GetDefaultOneIMSession`
  - OneIM 9.3+:
-   - run DbCompiler for the given OneIM version so the global package dir (`%USERPROFILE%\.nuget\packages`) contains OneIM's Nuget packages
+   - run DbCompiler for the given OneIM version so the global package dir (`%USERPROFILE%\.nuget\packages`) contains OneIM's NuGet packages
    - run `dotnet restore /p:Configuration=<Version>`, e.g. `dotnet restore /p:Configuration=OneIM931`
  - optional: Set ExtensionTester as start project for the solution
  - you can use build.bat where you can build a configuration (e.g. OneIM911) without opening Visual Studio.
 Using MSBuild requires msbuild.cfg, copy one from "msbuild.cfg examples".
 Dotnet build is also possible.